davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 Check the voltage of the battery... battery may be discharged.
 Check the connectors of the motor... may be bad.

 ---
-grand_parent: Book
+grand_parent: Basic Robotics
-parent: Digital Output
+parent: ROBOTICS HARDWARE
-title: Digital Output
+title: Motor control
 nav_order: 4
 ---